-Dr. Lee adds that the scientific evidence of research into childhood asthma also indicate that the best air purifiers can significantly help reduce potentially triggering particulate matter within the home.
+Dr. Deborah Lee, MD and representative for Dr. Fox Online Pharmacy adds that the scientific evidence of research into childhood asthma also indicate that the best air purifiers can significantly help reduce potentially triggering particulate matter within the home.

 "In one study, air purifiers were installed in eight houses, with children with childhood asthma.
 A control group was also studied which did not have an air purifier," she explains.
 "After 12 weeks, the treatment group showed a clinical improvement in asthma, with better night-time peak flows, whereas these had deteriorated in the control group.
 The concentration of particulate matter found in the treatment group had decreased by 43%, and this was significantly greater than the control group."